 - ElasticSearch Events Consumer: binary listening to Kafka domain events for updating the Search Database on demand,

 - Publisher 1 Recurrent Updater: binary that runs every X amount of time in charge of importing data from Publisher 1, it uses the Admin Web API for updating that data,

 - Publisher 2 Events Consumer: binary listening to external events coming from Publisher 2 System using Kafka, it uses the Admin Web API for updating that data, and

 - Public Web API: HTTP handlers, use the PostgreSQL Read-Only Retailer Database for getting read-only records.

 Component Diagram - Admin Web API

-I find the C4 Model better than UML for documentating software archictures, however the problems we have had for years are still there, specifically the questions I mentioned in the beggining, at the moment there is no way to enforce updating diagrams when making changes to the actual code or the infrastructure.
+I find the C4 Model better than UML for documenting software architectures, however the problems we have had for years are still there, specifically the questions I mentioned in the beginning, at the moment there is no way to enforce updating diagrams when making changes to the actual code or the infrastructure.

 Engineers should keep an eye out when making those changes and react accordingly, this is easier said than done and it may take a while to get the team used to, but this should be the initial step when trying to keep the documentation up to date.